-As we look back on 2011, we are thankful to everyone for a great year.
+As we look back on 2011, we thank everyone for a great year.
 It has been a year of firsts for Wolf Creek Outfitters, Inc. (WCO).
-We had a lot of hunters who were not new to hunting, but who had not made a successful harvest on the animal they were chasing this year.
-We are so proud to have been a part of their “firsts”.
-As we say good-by to 2011 we reminisce, celebrate and look forward to 2012.
+We had a lot of hunters who were not new to hunting but had not made a successful harvest of the animal they were chasing this year.
+We are proud to have been a part of their “firsts”.
+As we say goodbye to 2011, we reminisce, celebrate, and look forward to 2012.

 Our grand finale of the year.
-A friend who used to be a wrangler for WCO, Colton, was given and elk hunt by his father, Dennis.
+A friend who used to be a wrangler for WCO, Colton, was given an elk hunt by his father, Dennis.
 He has hunted elk for the past 8 years and this year finally tagged one as his own.
-Colton, his father and good friend, Raz, came to hunt in New Mexico with us.
-He and Raz held cow elk tags and both were after their first elk ever.
+Colton, his father, and his good friend, Raz, came to hunt in New Mexico with us.
+He and Raz held cow elk tags, and both were after their first elk ever.

-The crew got up before dark and headed out in the below zero temperatures in search of elk.
-Right away they spotted a group of cows, but they were on the wrong side of the fence.
-They continued on with their hunt and found a larger heard of cow elk but those were a long way off.
-With the hard crusted snow they knew they could not hike close enough or quiet enough to get a good shot.
-They decided to go warm up, eat lunch and head back with the horses for an afternoon-evening hunt.
+The crew got up before dark and headed out in the below-zero temperatures in search of elk.
+They spotted a group of cows right away, but they were on the wrong side of the fence.
+They continued their hunt and found a larger herd of cow elk, but those were a long way off.
+With the hard-crusted snow, they knew they could not hike close enough or quiet enough to get a good shot.
+They decided to warm up, eat lunch and head back with the horses for an afternoon-evening hunt.
 The horses would give them an advantage because the elk are familiar with their presence.

-Early afternoon the group set out on horses and rode into an area that was thick with elk tracks and sign.
-They knew the elk would be back so they dismounted and sat on the cold frozen ground to wait for the herd.
-As they shivered and dozed Colton opened his eyes and saw a cow.
+Early afternoon the group set out on horses and rode into an area thick with elk tracks and sign.
+They knew the elk would be back, so they dismounted and sat on the cold frozen ground to wait for the herd.
+As they shivered and dozed, Colton opened his eyes and saw a cow.
 He watched and saw her moving through the trees.
-He nudged Hank from his afternoon nap and Hank asked if Colton could see her through the scope.
-Colton said yes that he could see her perfectly as she moved out into the field.
+He nudged Hank from his afternoon nap, and Hank asked if Colton could see her through the scope.
+Colton said “yes” that he could see her perfectly as she moved out into the field.
 Hank handed him the shooting sticks.
-In the freezing temperatures the rest cracked off and Colton was left to make his shot free-hand.
-He remained calm, steadied and shot.
+In the freezing temperatures the rest cracked off, and Colton was left to make his shot free-hand.
+He remained calm, steadied, and shot.
 He hit his mark.
 Mind you, elk are hardy animals.
 They do not always fall with the first shot, even if it is a “perfect” one.
 Hank told Colton to shoot again.
 He re-positioned a little closer and made another shot from his belly.
 He hit his mark again.
-Finally he scooted up to a fallen tree.
-Using it as a rest he dropped his prize in the middle of the field.
+Finally, he scooted up to a fallen tree.
+Using it as a rest, he dropped his prize in the field.

 The following day Raz took his first elk ever as well.
 What a successful season and year.

 WCO says “Thanks to you all!”
-It’s always and adventure.
+It’s always an adventure.